 For a point of reference, one medium-sized orange makes slightly less than one tablespoon of powdered citrus zest

 How To Use The Ground Dried Citrus Peels

 - Add a few dried peels to your cup of black or green tea

 - Add to marinades and dressings to infuse them with citrus flavors.

 - When you make a fruit salad, add some dried pieces of lemon and orange to marinate with the fruit for a few hours, removing them before serving.

 - Add some zest to plain drinking water by adding some dried lemon, which gives a slight citrus taste.

-- When roasting fish, meat, poultry or vegetables, throw in a few pieces of the dried citrus rind into the roasting pan to add a citrus note to the food…such as lemon with white fish, orange with salmon, lemon with lamb and chicken, orange with duck and orange with carrots and pumpkin.
+- When roasting fish, meat, poultry, or vegetables, throw a few pieces of the dried citrus rind into the roasting pan to add a citrus note to the food – try lemon with white fish, lamb or chicken, and orange with salmon, duck or carrots and pumpkin.